mdxpl/htmx-bundle-monorepo/docs/examples/form.md

             return $this->renderHtmxFailure($responseBuilder->withFailuredForm($form));
         }

         // 6.
-Render a 'formComponent' block from the template or the whole page if it's not HTMX request return $this->renderHtmx($responseBuilder->withForm($form));
+Render a 'formComponent' block from the template or the whole page if it's not htmx request return $this->renderHtmx($responseBuilder->withForm($form));
     }